The 20-year journey to make Lego Star Wars: The Skywalker Saga

 “The primary thing is to reaffirm the Lego identity.
 Otherwise, what's the point of a Lego game?
 This is a Lego bantha or a Lego vexis snake or a Lego tauntaun.
 Sometimes we've got the physical version and that allows us to have a conversation and say this is the direction Lego has gone.
 Sometimes we don't.
 That's where Lucasfilm has really helped because they want this to look good in Lego.
 They don't want it to just look good for the sake of the game,” Consalvey says.

-That wide-eyed 10-year-old me would surely have considered it unthinkable that the Star Wars story would endure across this much of his life but it’s about to continue exactly as Lego and TT Games have foreseen.
+The wide-eyed 10-year-old me who fell in love with this far-away galaxy 40 years ago would surely have considered it unthinkable that the Star Wars story would endure across this much of his life but it’s about to continue exactly as Lego and TT Games have foreseen.
 “With the original games coming out around 2005, players of the old games have grown up and will potentially be bringing in children of their own,” Consalvey explains, before concluding: “The Skywalker Saga takes in what we already know, freshens things up for our existing fans but also caters to how people play today in the modern world so young and old can play together.”

 Lego Star Wars: The Skywalker Saga is out 5 April on PlayStation 5, Xbox Series X, Nintendo Switch, PC, PS4, and XBO.